LucasBorboleta/Baltek/docs/DESIGN.md

   7. The Presenter instance calls its current state: the GameStateIsRunning instance.
   8. The GameStateIsRunning instance calls the Presenter instance for drawing, then calls the active AI instance; let say the "AI-0".
   9. The AI instance "AI-0" makes some decision and notifies (i.e. calls) its unique observer: the Presenter instance.
-  10. The sequence is repeated at step 7, but at steps 8 and 9, the active AI instance changes for "AI-1".
+  10. The sequence is repeated at step 7, but at steps 8 and 9, after some turns, the active AI instance changes for "AI-1".
+* Lesson learn: the implementation of "notification" as "direct call" does not scale; the "call" must be differed; also the "notification" must be the last action of an actor.

+## Understanding the desynchronization of two synchronized browsers mode

+Context: a failure occurs with the Dispatcher being periodically called in the two synchronized browsers mode, when pressing quickly and permutating the two buttons "Quit game" and "Continue game".
+The remote browser raises the "observable not managed" failure.

+The sequence is as follows:

-* Lesson learn: TODO
+* xxx

 ## Thoughts for IA design